-The amount of ITC which is ineligible as per section 17(5), has to be reversed if the credit is taken and the amount is shown in Form GSTR-3B.
-However, if the ineligible credit is not at all taken and disclosed in Form GSTR-3B, except otherwise for reporting purpose9, the same is not required to be reported here.
-The reversal of ITC is also shown in Form GSTR-3B in Table 4(B)(2) and the same must be bifurcated and reported here if it is shown along with any other provisions in the monthly return.
+The amount of ITC which is ineligible as per section 17(5), has to be reversed the credit is taken and the amount is shown in Form GSTR-3B.
+The reversal of ITC is also shown in Form GSTR-3B in Table 4(B)(1) and the same must be bifurcated and reported here if it is shown along with any other provisions in the monthly return.